Category Archives: Vegetables

 My garden is about 50 long and about 20 feet wide.
 As I said, I like to grow a little bit of everything; most of which is in beds rather than rows.
 Through companion planting and crop rotation, this method has given me pretty good yields over the years.

-The tassels make the pollen which falls onto the silk to make corn babies.
+If you must plant only one row, you’ll need to hand pollinate the corn to get good kernel coverage on each ear.
+Here’s what I learned: the tassels make the pollen which falls onto the silk to make corn babies.
 As soon as the silk pokes out of the ears, I skim some of the flowers off the tassel and rub it on the silk.
 Then I repeat this every couple days or so until a) the tassels quit making pollen or 12) the silk starts to turn brown at the end.
 This process can be used if you have even less space than I do.
 In other words, even if you only have enough room for one plant, pollinating the corn by hand will ensure you get cobs full of kernels.
 If pollination doesn’t happen effectively, you’ll still get a cob but very few kernels.

 Here’s a video I made awhile ago that shows how I help the corn pollinate: